Selecting a mental health provider

 If a referral from a friend or doctor is not available, you must do some homework on your own.
 You may wish to contact your state's psychological association, since most agencies provide referral services to professionals in your area.
 The Washington State Psychological Association's contact website is HERE.

-Looking in the Yellow Pages is probably the most risky method of finding a psychologist.
-Remember that flashy advertisements do not guarantee quality of service.
-If you do need to use the Yellow Pages, be sure to call around to several potential providers and speak with them personally before making your decision.
+Using the Internet can be a risky method of finding a mental health provider.
+Flashy advertisements or web pages do not guarantee quality of service.
+Be sure to call around to several potential providers and speak with them personally before making your decision.
 You may want to give a brief description of the problem and ask how they might approach the issue.
-Use both your reasoning and emotional comfort level as guides in selecting.
+In some busy offices, you may wish to schedule an initial consultation to chat in person or through telehealth, but keep in mind that having such a meeting does not mean you are committing to ongoing care.
+Whether or not you continue and the specifics of this (e.g., how often, for how long, what techniques are used, expected costs, etc.) can all be reviewed in that visit to your satisfaction.
+Use both your reasoning and emotional comfort level as guides when selecting someone to see.

 When speaking with a provider, consider these warning signs as possible reasons not to select that particular person: